zhzhang2018/flying_beagle/Initial-design-diary.md

 #### The lifter must be resistant to sudden impact

 Kind of easy to achieve, but might still need some more thought.
-Current idea is to use TPU like Hot Wings [citation needed], and maybe add some aluminum or titanium "bone" inside each arm.
+Current idea is to use TPU like Hot Wings, and maybe add some aluminum or titanium "bone" inside each arm.

 From Discord it seems like 0.25" Al takes hits better than 0.125" Ti.
 But maybe weight would be the larger factor.